Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Frozen Sick.md

 Arl Bortock (a neutral good, male, mountain dwarf [veteran](https://www.dndbeyond.com/monsters/veteran)) works behind the bar.
 If the characters ask for Irven Liel, the dwarf points them toward the laughing family.

 Irven Liel, his husband Fenton Tethwick (both neutral good, male Dwendalian human [commoners](https://www.dndbeyond.com/monsters/commoner)), and their adopted daughters Honor and Magic (both tiefling noncombatants) are friendly and invite the characters to join them.
 Irven and Fenton are traveling booksellers.
 If asked about the vial, Irven explains that they met [Hulil Lutan](https://www.dndbeyond.com/monsters/hulil-lutan) on the road to [[Palebank Village]].
-She said she was moving and needed to shed some possessions, so she offered him a chance to buy the Aeorian relic at a great price.
+She said she was moving and needed to shed some possessions, so she offered him a chance to buy the [[Aeor|Aeorian]] relic at a great price.
 He plans to sell the item for a profit in [[Uthodurn]].

 If the characters tell Irven the truth about the vial, he panics, saying that everyone in his family has touched the object.
 Fenton gives the vial to the characters, handing it to them wrapped up in a cloth.
 Any character who touches the vial directly must succeed on a DC 11 Constitution saving throw or contract frigid woe.